owntracks/booklet/docs/features/android.md

 A list of vendors known to interfer with background apps and a number of workarounds can be found at [Don’t kill my app!](https://dontkillmyapp.com/).

 ## Google Play Services
-Google Play Services are required to use OwnTracks.
-There are no plans to remove the dependency.
+Google Play Services are required to use OwnTracks that's distributed on the Google Play Store.

-They are used for
+They are used for:

 * Battery efficient location access
-* Geofencing
 * Scheduling of background jobs
 * Resolving coordinates to addresses (an alterative Geocoding service can be configured)
 * Displaying the map

+A separate "flavour" of OwnTracks called "OSS" aims to remove this dependency for people that can't or prefer not to use Google Play Services.
+This version will use other providers for maps, geocoding and location and is currently in development.
+The plan is to release this via the [F-Droid](https://www.f-droid.org/) app catalogue.

 ## Setup